 Agency or Official to Whom the Working Group Reports

-The Working Group will provide recommendations to the Secretary.
+The Working Group provides recommendations to the Secretary.

 Not later than two years after the date of enactment of the authorizing legislation (December 13, 2016) and every two years thereafter until the Working Group is terminated pursuant to the stipulations of the authorizing legislation, the Working Group shall:

-Management and support services for the Working Group's activities will be provided by staff from within the Office of the Assistant Secretary for Health (OASH).
-OASH is a staff division within the Office of the Secretary in the Department of Health and Human Services.
+Management and support services for the Working Group activities are provided by the Office of Infectious Disease and HIV/AIDS Policy, which is a program office within the Office of the Assistant Secretary for Health (OASH) in the Department of Health and Human Services.

 Estimated Annual Operating Costs and Staff Years